 CASE SUMMARY

-On April 25, 2022, Kansas's Attorney General filed a petition with the Kansas Supreme Court to determine the validity of the state's enacted state legislative redistricting plans pursuant to the mandatory review process under Article 10, Section 1(b) of the Kansas Constitution.
-The Attorney General filed the enacted maps and a memorandum in support of their legality with his petition and is asking the Court for a judicial declaration that the maps are valid.
-The Kansas Constitution requires the Court to render its judgment within 30 days of the petition's filing, so no later than May 25, 2022.
+On April 25, 2022, Kansas’s Attorney General filed a petition with the Kansas Supreme Court pursuant to the Kansas Constitution’s mandatory judicial review of the validity of enacted legislative redistricting plans.
+The Attorney General filed the Legislature’s enacted plans and a memorandum in support of their legality and sought a judicial declaration the maps were valid.

 CASE LIBRARY